 - The ability to create new products or services (innovation)

-- The ability to develop valuable relationship (marketing and sales)
+- The ability to develop valuable relationships (marketing and sales)

-- The ability to deliver on your promise to customers (business systems)
+- The ability to deliver on promises made to customers (systems and processes)

 Years ago, I had a business that manufactured framed art.
 We created gorgeous silk-screened designs on glass and mirror for the home décor market.
 National retailers like J.C.
 Penny’s and Target Stores couldn’t keep our products on their shelves.
 The phone rang off the hook from all over the country; we had to manufacture twenty-four hours a day to keep up.
 It’s a great feeling—like being a rock star!
 (I think).